ehmatthes/pcc_3e/online_resources_site/docs/updates/deploying_django.md

     --snip--
 ```

-Note that the package name is `django-simple-deploy` with hyphens, but the installed app is named `django_simple_deploy` with underscores.
+Note that the name here is `django_simple_deploy` with underscores, even though the package name is `django-simple-deploy` with hyphens.
 This is the pattern that almost all third-party Python packages follow.

-These changes need to be committed before making Upsun-specific configuration changes.
+These changes need to be committed before making Upsun-specific configuration changes:

 ```sh
 (ll_env)learning_log$ git commit -am "Added django-simple-deploy."
 ```

-Frequent commits of known states of a project is an important work habit as your projects become more complex.
+Frequently committing known states of a project is an important habit as your projects become more complex.

 ### Creating a Project on Upsun